AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 :math:`>>>` my_data_container = ds.sphere(location, (5.0e4, ‘km’))

 Here, specify that the radius is in units of kilometers using a dimensionful quantity.
-When specifying distances in , the default is to use the simulation-native unit named “code_length”, which for Castro is “cm”, and if you just put in 5.0e4 instead of (5.0e4, ‘km’), you will get a 50,000 cm radius.
+When specifying distances in yt, the default is to use the simulation-native unit named “code_length”, which for Castro is “cm”, and if you just put in 5.0e4 instead of (5.0e4, ‘km’), you will get a 50,000 cm radius.
 The pf.index.print_stats() command lists available units.
 We can access the data